[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Us ]

 Club:

 Display edition contents, plus pitch.
-This set is often sighted with a bagged red fence (C108) suggesting that this was sometimes included (I suppose this may also occur with the bigger sets).
+This set is often sighted with a bagged red fence (C108) suggesting that this was sometimes included as an extra.
+(I suppose this may also occur with the bigger sets).

 Floodlighting:

-Club edition plus pair of floodlights (C101 set 1)
+Club edition plus a pair of floodlights (C101 set 1)

 International:

 The 1970s editions now have a page all to themselves.
-Just follow the link to page 2 of this list.
+Just follow the link to the next page in this list.

 [ Main Page ] [ Next Page ]